-In general, all students must successfully complete - with a grad of B or better - the following core courses:
+All students must successfully complete - with a grad of B or better - the following seven core courses:

 - Math Camp: August before 1st semester